reinout91/cookiecutter-cpp/README.md

 cookiecutter-cpp
 ================

+Currently works only for Linux compilers, I'm currently changing the CMake scripts to make them compiler independent.

 A test-driven C++ project template built on CMake and GoogleTest

 CMake is a fast and easy build tool.